 Eva Carrillo Dong

 Eva Carrillo Dong has worked in public service much of her life, and is currently the superintendent of the Pima Accomodation School District.
 She supervises the CAPE educational program at the Pima County Juvenile Detention Center and the Pima County Adult Detention Center, and has worked as a vocational rehabilitation counselor with the Department of Economic Services.
 Eva has a Bachelor’s degree in Secondary Education from the University of Arizona, a Master’s degree in Edcuational Leadership from Northern Arziona University and a Superintendent Certificate from the University of Phoenix.
-Eva is a Sunnyside Unified School District’s Governing Board Member, and is currently serving as Pima County Democratic Party Vice-Chair.
+Eva is a Sunnyside Unified School District’s Governing Board Member.

 Maricruz R. Ruiz